arpanpoudel/SRMRI/README.md

 ### Test the Model
 To test the model, navigate to the SRMRI directory and run the `inference_srmri.py` script.
 You can provide arguments to specify the directory of low-resolution images.
 The default directory is `samples`.
-The reconstruction will saved to results folder
+The reconstruction will be saved to the results folder.

 Example Usage:
 ```